fingerprintjs/fingerprint-pro-fastly-proxy-integration-example/README.md

 1. Go to [Fastly dashboard](https://manage.fastly.com/secure)'s **Secure** page, select **TLS management**.
 2. Click **Secure domain** or **Secure another domain**.
 Select **Use certificates Fastly obtains for you**.
 3. Enter your domain and click **Add**.
-4. Select Certification authority and TLS configuration.
+4. Configure Certification authority and TLS configuration according to your needs.
 Click **Submit**.
 5. Follow the instructions to validate the ownership of the domain.
 6. After the validation is done, find your domain in [the list of domains](https://manage.fastly.com/network/domains), click **view details** and see the CNAME record which is in the form of `{letter}.sni.global.fastly.net`.
 Create a CNAME record for this value via your DNS provider.